 Both services are compatible with Roku, Apple TV, Google Chromecast and Amazon Fire TV devices, among others.

-YouTube TV can be used on up to three devices at the same time, which is great for families.
+You can use YouTube TV on as many as three devices at the same time, which is great for families.
 But it’s more complicated with Sling TV.

-If you subscribe to the Sling Orange & Blue plan, up to four simultaneous streams are allowed.
-However, you only get one stream for any channel in the Sling Orange service and three streams for channels on the Sling Blue service.
+If you subscribe to the Sling Orange & Blue plan, you get up to four simultaneous streams.
+However, you get only one stream for any channel in the Sling Orange service and three streams for channels on the Sling Blue service.

 So, you can’t watch ESPN and Disney Channel at the same time, since both are exclusive to the single-stream Orange plan.